RaphaelSchuenzel/feedphant/README.md

 $ npm run dev
 ```

-#### Additional Development Parameters:
+Additional available parameters:
-- `sync-hard` Have Sequelize hard-sync the database schema.
+- `sync-hard` - Have Sequelize hard-sync the database schema.
 This will delete all tables & create new ones based on the model specifications. **Do not use in production.**
-- `log-queries` Have Sequelize hard-sync the database schema.
+- `log-queries` - Have Sequelize hard-sync the database schema.
 This will delete all tables & create new ones based on the model specifications. **Do not use in production.**

 Example usage
 ``` bash
 $ npm run dev -- sync-hard log-queries
 ```

-## Deploying
+## Deployment

 Detailed production documentation coming soon.